salonishah01/CSC510-FALL23-P28-Project3/README.md

 ## :page_facing_up: Why

-- In today's online marketplace, consumers are presented with an overwhelming array of options.
-The sheer abundance of products and sellers can make it challenging to find the best deals.
-Slash addresses this challenge by streamlining the deal-finding process.
+- In the dynamic landscape of today's online marketplace, consumers are confronted with an overwhelming array of options.
+The vast assortment of products and sellers makes it increasingly challenging to pinpoint the best deals.
+Recognizing this hurdle, Slash steps in to streamline the deal-finding process, providing users with a simplified and efficient solution.
-- The widespread availability of internet access has revolutionized retail, enabling individuals and businesses to sell products globally.
-This digital transformation has leveled the playing field, making it possible for businesses of all sizes to reach a global audience.
+- The evolution of internet accessibility has revolutionized retail, allowing both individuals and businesses to engage in global product sales.
+This digital transformation has democratized the market, enabling businesses of all sizes to reach a global audience and compete on a more level playing field.
-- The e-commerce sector has experienced remarkable growth, accelerated further by events like the COVID-19 pandemic.
-In 2020, U.S. e-commerce sales surged by 44%, accounting for over 21% of total retail sales.
-This growth highlights the significance of e-commerce in modern consumer behavior.
+- The e-commerce sector has witnessed unprecedented growth, further accelerated by events such as the COVID-19 pandemic.
+In 2020, U.S. e-commerce sales experienced a staggering 44% surge, constituting over 21% of total retail sales.
+This surge underscores the pivotal role of e-commerce in shaping modern consumer behavior.
-- The e-commerce landscape is marked by intense competition among dealers and market players.
-This competition is evident in price patterns, where price cuts have become commonplace.
-However, navigating these price cuts and finding the best deals can be a daunting task, even in the realm of online shopping.
+- Intense competition characterizes the e-commerce landscape, notably in price dynamics where frequent price cuts are commonplace.
+However, navigating through these price fluctuations and identifying the most lucrative deals can be a daunting task, even within the realm of online shopping.
-- Slash's goal is to overcome this challenge by providing a user-friendly, all-encompassing solution for discovering the finest product deals offered by major market retailers.
-- Slash in its current form is for students who wish to get the best deals out of every e-commerce site and can be used by anyone who is willing to develop an application that consumes these web APIs.
+- Slash aims to tackle this challenge head-on by presenting a user-friendly, all-encompassing solution for uncovering the finest product deals offered by major market retailers.
+Currently tailored for students seeking optimal deals across various e-commerce sites, Slash is adaptable for anyone interested in developing an application that consumes these web APIs.
-- Future scope includes anything from a web application with a frontend or any Android or IOS application that utilises these Web APIs at their backend.
-Anyone can build their own custom application on top of these web APIs.
+- Looking ahead, the future scope of Slash extends beyond its current form.
+Envisage a web application with a user-friendly frontend or the potential for Android or iOS applications utilizing these web APIs in the backend.
+This opens the door for anyone to build their custom applications atop these versatile web APIs, expanding the horizons of deal-finding possibilities.

 ## :golf: Future Roadmap

-- Host website on a public server so customers can use it
+- Deploy the website on a public server to ensure widespread accessibility, allowing customers to seamlessly utilize its features.
-- Scrapping from all E-commerce websites
+- Extend web scraping capabilities to encompass data extraction from a comprehensive range of E-commerce websites, providing users with a broader spectrum of options and deals.
-- Real-Time updates using Websocket or Server-Sent Events(SSE) to provide users with immediate notifications when price drop occurs websites
+- Enable real-time updates through advanced technologies such as WebSockets or Server-Sent Events (SSE).
+This ensures users receive immediate notifications when prices drop on their selected websites, enhancing their ability to capitalize on time-sensitive deals.
-- Third Party authentication using gmail, outlook
-- Forget password can be implemented in the existing UI
-- Database improvisation
-- Implement option to sort by rating
+- Integrate third-party authentication mechanisms, including Gmail and Outlook, to provide users with a seamless and secure login experience, leveraging existing trusted accounts.
+- Enhance user experience by implementing a "Forgot Password" feature directly within the existing UI, streamlining the recovery process and ensuring users can regain access to their accounts effortlessly.
+- Optimize the database infrastructure to facilitate improved performance, scalability, and data management, ensuring a seamless and responsive user experience.
+- Introduce a sorting option based on user ratings, empowering users to prioritize and explore products based on the experiences and feedback of other customers, enhancing their decision-making process.

 ## Team Members